 Edam, Marken & Volendam, The Netherlands

-Spend the day in Waterland, at three traditional fishing villages.
-Not quite a wetland, this wide area of flat green plains is threaded with canals, and was once part of a shallow inlet linked to the North Sea.
+Your driver and guide will pick you up at your hotel in the morning to take you into the area known as Waterland, where all three towns are located.
+Not quite a wetland, this wide tract of flat green plains is threaded with canals, and was once part of a shallow inlet linked to the North Sea.
 In the 20th century, a massive dike was built, cutting the inlet off from the sea and reclaiming a province-worth of land.

 On the shore of the now-freshwater Lake Markermeer is Edam, known mainly for its eponymous cheese, which has been wrapped in red or yellow wax and sent on trading ships for centuries.
 The old cheese market is one of the town’s highlights, with traditional-dress performances of deliveries by boat and human-drawn handbarrows.
 But Edam has other charms among its cobbled streets and quiet canals.